altomator/Image_Retrieval/README.md

 or
 >find . -name "*.csv" -maxdepth 1  -exec cat {} >data.csv  \;

 3. Finally import the classification in the metadata files.
-Mind to set the `$classifCBIR` var to "dnn" before:
+Mind to set the classification source as a parameter:
->perl toolbox.pl -importDF IN_md
+>perl toolbox.pl -importDF IN_md dnn

+Note: to have consistent bounding boxes, mind to keep the same size factor in $factIIIF

 An object_detection.py script performs in a similar way to make content classification, thanks to a GoogLeNet network (see this [post](https://www.pyimagesearch.com/2017/08/21/deep-learning-with-opencv/) for details).
 It can handle a dozen of classes (person, boat, aeroplane...):